QuantiModo/QuantiModo-WordPress-Plugin/readme.txt

 # Users

 If the user is logged in on your WordPress site, we use their WordPress id as an identifier in the widget.
-Otherwise the widget operates in anonymous mode and the user must log in with a social provider or QuantiModo account.
+Otherwise, the widget operates in anonymous mode and the user must log in with a social provider or QuantiModo account.

 == Screenshots ==